mbgeorge48/messenger_interactionator/README.md

 ## TODO

-Update date readme with the correct files that get generated Add the black heart to the heart emojis
+-   Update date readme with the correct files that get generated
+-   Add the black heart to the heart emojis
+-   Fix the disk size check in the unzip and merge script